Cray-HPE/docs-sat/docs/usage.md

-When a configuration layer is specified in terms of a product name, the layer is created in CFS by looking up relevant configuration information (including the configuration repository and commit information) from the cray-product-catalog Kubernetes ConfigMap as necessary.
-A version may be supplied, but if it is absent, the version is assumed to be the latest version found in the cray-product-catalog.
+When a configuration layer is specified in terms of a product name, the layer is created in CFS by looking up relevant configuration information (including the configuration repository and commit information) from the `cray-product-catalog` Kubernetes ConfigMap as necessary.
+A version may be supplied, but if it is absent, the version is assumed to be the latest version found in the Cray Product Catalog.

 ```screen
 ---